hindu-comm/weblogs/manasataramgini/2018/08/2018-08-16_a-political-roundup-august-15-2108.md

 pages on more than one occasion but now that he belongs the realm of the manes we have to acknowledge his historic role with gratitude.
-He certainly built the platform that Hindus can use to move forward and the one that the Lāṭeśvara is using.
+He certainly built the platform that Hindus can use to move forward and the one that theLāṭeśvara is using.
 His end brings down the curtain on this turn in the meandering of the Hindu nation.
 Many Hindus have been spending the last four years doing nothing but bitching about NM.
 They are nothing but armchair activists who have not participated in electoral contests or organized protective services on the ground.
 One thing we can tell such folks is do your own little bit for the dharma at the grassroots level.
-Do not expect the prime minister or mahānta yogī Ādityanātha to be a quantum entity who is at multiple places at the same time performing bābāistic miracles.
+Do not expect the prime minister ormahānta yogī Ādityanātha to be a quantum entity who is at multiple places at the same time performing bābāistic miracles.
 Also remember that certain parts of the country are seriously compromised with the infections and batting for them would not save them unless they are willing to chip in too.
 Finally, this period has also seen the death of the Dravidianist leader, the hater of brahma, and the corpulent woman who attempted to destroy the Kumbhaghoṇa maṭha.
 The Hindu leadership needs to act quickly in this window of opportunity to eradicate the evil of Dravidianism.